Gannibro/DecentraBeat/README.md

-# Decentra Heart - Decentralized Approach to Machine Learning
+# Decentra Heart - Machine Learning

 Welcome to the GitHub repository for Federated Learning project.
 In this repository, we explore the fascinating world of Federated Learning by applying it to cardio-related CSV data.
 This project is designed to showcase the power of machine learning in a collaborative, decentralized manner.